heri-g/wya-map/README.md

 # RentApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+This project is meant to track food trucks in NYC.

 ## Development server